How to buy the best baby monitor

 Video or audio baby monitor?
 And do you need analogue, digital or DECT?
 We help you choose the best baby monitor for you.

-If you read the information on the side of the packaging, you'll find pretty much all baby monitors promise this, but our tests have found this isn't always the case.
-So make sure you do your research to find out which baby monitor is really worth buying.
+If you read the information on the side of the packaging, you'll find pretty much all baby monitors promise this, but our tests have found it isn't always the case.

-Whatever you're looking for, we'd recommend watching the video above before parting with your cash so you make sure you get the best baby monitor for your home.
+Whatever you're looking for, we'd recommend watching the video above before parting with your cash to make sure you get the best baby monitor for your home.